jamischarles/ps_webpack/1c-dev-server/readme.txt

 # FIXME: These instructions need to be simplified.
 There's basically two options.
 Iframe or not.
 Do we ever want to
 not have hot loading?
 It's really easy to enable.

-# TODO:
-- explore differences between --hot and --inline.
-They seem to be similar.